ElisabethHassan/PokeWatchlist/README.md

 # Pokemon Watchlist

 This program is for the ultimate pokemon fan.
 It allows users to look up pokemon by their name or ID number and returns the pokemon's profile.
-The pokemon information (photo, base_xp, abilities, etc.) is displayed using data from PokeApi (https://pokeapi.co/).
+The pokemon information (national number, base_xp, abilities, etc.) is displayed using data from PokeApi (https://pokeapi.co/).

 ## Features